Registering as an employer

 - date of first payday (if known)

 - your National Insurance number (if you cannot find this, or have forgotten it, please see our information on how to trace a lost NINO).

 Check our filing options section to make sure HMRC will let you use the paper option.

 Phone HMRC's New Employer Helpline on 0300 200 3211 and tell them that you want to register as an employer of a PA.

-The HMRC adviser should talk with you about the different ways of running your payroll, e.g. paper or online.
-If you have decided you want to use the paper option, you should make this clear to the HMRC adviser and be prepared to explain why if necessary (e.g. because you meet the care and support employer conditions).
+The HMRC adviser should talk with you about the different ways of running your payroll, that is, paper or online.
+If you have decided you want to use the paper option, you should make this clear to the HMRC adviser and be prepared to explain why if necessary (for example, because you meet the care and support employer conditions).